feredeyz/mentoro/README.md

 2. ***For Windows:*** Run `venv.bat` and after that run `pip install -r requirements.txt` to install all of the dependencies.

 ## Setup
-After the installation, replace `TOKEN` in `main.py` with yout Telegram Bot Token.
+After the installation, replace `TOKEN` in `main.py` with yout Telegram Bot Token and change the PostgreSQL connection's parameters in `functions.py`.
+To integrate Birthdays functional, create `bdays.json` file with data about peoples' birthdays in format `name: date`.

 ## Contacts
 afonskiy.vlad@mail.ru